 Three Ways to Improve Your Photography skills | Mastering Manual Mode

-It’s important to note that what I’m going to share with you pertains to my own style of photography and is not the only way of doing things.
-I am a portrait photographer and I’m going to teach you a basic approach to learning to shoot in manual mode.
-There are several different ways of doing things and my hope is that by sharing one way you will gain the basic skills and confidence necessary to go out and find your own style and learn many other ways of doing things and continue to grow!
+It’s important to note that what I’m going to share with you pertains to my own style of photography.
+I am a portrait photographer and I’m going to teach you a basic approach to get you started in learning to shoot in manual mode.
+There are endless ways to shoot, so my hope is that by sharing this simple approach you will gain the basic skills and confidence necessary to get you on your way to mastering manual.
+Eventually you will find your own style and learn many new techniques, but you have to start somewhere.
+We often avoid starting something new because we are afraid of failing, but failure is the best platform for growth, so no more excuses!

 In order to achieve a similar style to my own you will need a lens that has an Aperture or F/STOP (same thing) of 4.0 or lower.
 Chances are you have a lens that came with your camera that is somewhere between a 3.5 and 5.6 and that is perfectly fine!
 If you want to achieve a look with a very blurred creamy background where the subject is the main focus (known as bokeh or depth of field) I would highly recommend a 50 mm lens with an aperture of 1.8.
 If you shoot with Canon you can purchase one for only $125 (see lens here).
 Nikon users can also purchase a 50 mm 1.8 portrait lens for just slightly more $131.95 (view lens here).
 This is a great lens to get started with and won’t cost you a fortune!